percona/community/content/blog/2022-04-05-pi-bullseye-percona-server-64.md

 In my build I have the source code sitting on a USB 3 SSD storage.

 Create a new swap file.
 I found that a 4GB file worked just fine.
+I created the swap file on the / partition.

 ```
 $ sudo dd if=/dev/zero of=/swapfile4GB bs=1M count=4096